-All derivative instruments, whether designated as hedging relationships or not, are recorded on the balance sheet at fair value.
+All derivative instruments, whether designated as hedging relationships or not, are recorded on the consolidated balance sheets at fair value.
 If the derivative instrument is not designated as a hedge, changes in the fair value of the derivative instrument are recognized in earnings.
 If the derivative instrument is designated as a cash flow hedge, the effective portions of changes in the fair value of the derivative instrument are recorded in other comprehensive earnings or loss and subsequently reclassified into our consolidated statements of operations when the hedged forecasted transaction affects earnings.
-Ineffective portions of changes in the fair value of cash flow hedges are recognized in earnings.
-With the exception of a limited number of our foreign currency forward contracts, we do not apply hedge accounting to our derivative instruments.
+Ineffective portions of changes in the fair value of cash flow hedges are recognized in realized and unrealized gains (losses) on derivative instruments in our consolidated statements of operations.
+With the exception of certain foreign currency forward contracts, we do not apply hedge accounting to our derivative instruments.

 The net cash received or paid related to our derivative instruments is classified as an operating, investing or financing activity in our consolidated statements of cash flows based on the objective of the derivative instrument and the classification of the applicable underlying cash flows.
-For foreign currency forward contracts that are used to hedge capital expenditures, the net cash received or paid is classified as an adjustment to capital expenditures in our consolidated statements of cash flows.
+For cross-currency and interest rate derivative contracts, the net cash paid or received related to current interest is classified as an operating activity in our consolidated statements of cash flows.
+For cross-currency derivative contracts, the net cash paid or received related to principal is classified as a financing activity in our consolidated statements of cash flows.
+For foreign currency forward contracts that are used to hedge capital expenditures, the net cash paid or received is classified as an adjustment to capital expenditures in our consolidated statements of cash flows.
+For foreign currency forward contracts that are used to hedge principal exposure on foreign currencies, the net cash paid or received is classified as a financing activity in our consolidated statements of cash flows.
 For derivative contracts that are terminated prior to maturity, the cash paid or received upon termination that relates to future periods is classified as a financing activity in our consolidated statements of cash flows.